andreasvc/disco-dop/docs/discodop.rst

 Read off grammars from treebanks.
 Usage: ``discodop grammar <type> <input> <output> [options]``

-type is one of:
+``type`` is one of:

-   pcfg
-   plcfrs
-   ptsg
-   dopreduction
-   doubledop
+:pcfg:            Probabilistic Context-Free Grammar (treebank grammar)
+:plcfrs:
+                  Probabilistic Linear Context-Free Rewriting System
+                  (discontinuous treebank grammar)
+:ptsg:            Probabilistic Tree-Substitution Grammar
+:dopreduction:    All-fragments PTSG using Goodman's reduction
+:doubledop:       PTSG from recurring fragmensts
+:param:           Extract a series of grammars according to parameters

-input is a binarized treebank, or in the ptsg case, weighted fragments in the same format as the output of the discodop fragments command;
+``input`` is a binarized treebank, or in the ``ptsg`` case, weighted fragments in the same format as the output of the ``discodop fragments`` command;
+``input`` may contain discontinuous constituents, except for the ``pcfg`` case.
-output is the base name for the filenames to write the grammar to.
+``output`` is the base name for the filenames to write the grammar to.

-Options (* marks default option):
+When type is ``param``, extract a series of grammars; input is a parameter file, output is the directory to create and write the results to; options and input treebank are not applicable as they are set in the parameter file.

+Options:

 --inputfmt=<export|bracket|discbracket|tiger|alpino|dact>
           The treebank format [default: export].